-The getContactPoints API returns the contact points computed during the most recent call to stepSimulation.
+The getContactPoints API returns the contact points computed during the most recent call to stepSimulation or performCollisionDetection.
+Note that if you change the state of the simulation after stepSimulation or performCollisionDetection, the 'getContactPoints' is not updated and potentially invalid.
 Its input parameters are as follows: